SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Manually managing partitions
 ----------------------------

-If you are using list or has partitioning, you most likely have a fixed amount of partitions that can be created up front using migrations or using the schema editor.
+If you are using list or hash partitioning, you most likely have a fixed amount of partitions that can be created up front using migrations or using the schema editor.

 Using migration operations
 **************************